arulkrishna98/Book_recommender_system/README.md

 # <h1>BOOK RECOMMENDER SYSTEM</h1>

-<p>In this project, I have collected data from below data source, and built an end to end Collaborative Filtering based Book Recommender System.</p>
+<p>In this project, I have collected data from below data source, and built a Collaborative Filtering based Book Recommender System and deployed the model in Heroku.</p>

 <h4>Dataset: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset</h4>